 - OpenTelemetry Alerting: multi-source signal ingestion increases alert volume and complexity; correlation and prioritization are essential.

-How to Choose Tools to Reduce Alert Fatigue
+How to Choose the Right Alert Fatigue Tool

 - When alert noise is caused by volume: prioritize deduplication and aggregation tools (Sherlocks.ai, BigPanda).